TharunA777/AR-ARKTECHT-APP/README.md

    - Andorid Phone must have ARCORE support by GOOGLE, use this [Link](https://developers.google.com/ar/devices) to check if your device is supported.

-## How to USE
-Sure, here's an enhanced version of the instructions:

----

 ### How to Use